netdata/netdata/docs/guides/step-by-step/step-10.md

 > The requested nginx plugin does not appear to be installed`
 > ```
 >
-> You must install `python-certbox-nginx`.
+> You must install `python-certbot-nginx`.
 On Ubuntu or Debian systems, you can run `sudo apt-get install
 > python-certbot-nginx` to download and install this package.

 You'll be prompted with a few questions.
 At the `Which names would you like to activate HTTPS for?` question, hit